 The clerk replies, "We can probably do that, but it might take some time.
 Mind if I ask why you are placing such an unusual order?"

 The pastor replied, "I've accepted a call to another church and the congregation council told me to leave the parsonage the way I found it."

 Jesus made a quick return to earth for a visit.
 He came upon a lame man, had compassion on him, and healed his leg.
 Further down the road, Our Lord came upon a blind man, had compassion on him, and healed him.

 A little further down the road, Jesus came upon a man sitting on the curb sobbing his heart out.
 Jesus asked him what was wrong.
 The man cried out in agony, "I'm a pastor!"

 Jesus sat down beside him, put his arm around him.......

 and cried too.

-see the Letterman Top 10 parody on the pastor appreciation skit page.
+For another pastor joke, see the Letterman Top 10 parody on the pastor appreciation skit page.

 Looking for more laughs?
 Try these